-Seton Hall Flexible Point Plans ("Flex Plans") are prepaid accounts that may be used like cash in the Galleon Room, Book Store and vending machines throughout campus.
-These prepaid accounts work like the Point Plan.
-Flex Points may be used to supplement exhausted Point Plans or simply to provide a convenient way to keep spending money handy for use in oncampus facilities.
-To create a "Flex Plan" account, deposit money at Enrollment Services in increments of \$100.
+Seton Hall Flexible Point Plans ("Flex Plans") are prepaid accounts that may be used like cash in the Galleon Room and Campus Bookstore.
+These prepaid accounts work like the Pirate Dollars and soon will be able to be used in campus vending and laundry services.
+Flex Points may be used to supplement exhausted meal plans or simply to provide a convenient way to keep spending money handy for use in on campus facilities.
+To create a "Flex Plan" account, deposit money at Enrollment Service in increments of \$100.
 Additional money may be deposited at any time.
 Flex Points represent money already on deposit so it is impossible to overdraw an account.
-Unspent Flex Points are carried over to the following semester or may be refunded at the end of the academic year.
+Unspent Flex Points are carried over to the following semester or may be refunded as the end of the academic year.